lexipenia/kharms-bot/README.md

 # kharms-bot

 A modified version of the [Kierkegaard repetition bot](https://github.com/lexipenia/repetition-bot-2).
-Rather than insert a long string of blank characters to guarantee non-identity of tweets, this bot uses a more limited set of space characters and places them between the words.
-(Twitter strips blank strings at the beginning and end of tweets.)
+Rather than insert a long string of blank characters to guarantee non-identity of tweets, this bot uses two space characters and places them between the words.
+The real non-identity them comes from random numbers of zero-width spaces.
+(Twitter strips blank strings at the end of tweets, so putting the spaces there won't work.)

 ## `config.py` and `chromedriver` location